Domain Generalization via Nuclear Norm Regularization: Introduction

-One desired property to improve ERM is disentangling the invariant features from the mixtures.
-A natural way to achieve this is to identify the subset of solutions from ERM with minimal information retrieved from training domains by controlling the rank.
-This avoids domain overfitting.
-We are interested in the following question: \textit{can ERM benefit from rank regularization of the extracted feature for better domain generalization performance?}

 To answer this question, we propose a simple yet effective algorithm, {ERM-NU} (Empirical Risk Minimization with Nuclear Norm Regularization), for improving domain generalization without acquiring domain annotations.
 Our method is inspired by works in low-rank matrix completion and recovery with nuclear norm minimization~\cite{candes2006quantitative,candes2011robust,chandrasekaran2011rank,candes2012exact,korlakai2014graph, gu2014weighted}.
-Given latent feature representations from pre-trained models via ERM, ERM-NU aims to extract class-related (domain-invariant) features by fine-tuning the network with nuclear norm regularization.
+Given feature representations from pre-trained models via ERM, ERM-NU aims to extract class-relevant (domain-invariant) features and to rule out spurious (environmental) features by fine-tuning the network with nuclear norm regularization.
 Specifically, we propose to minimize the nuclear norm of the backbone features, which is a convex envelope to the rank of the feature matrix~\cite{recht2010guaranteed}.

 Our main contributions and findings are as follows: \begin{itemize}[itemsep=0.8pt,topsep=0.8pt,parsep=0.8pt,partopsep=0.8pt] \item {\bf ERM-NU offers competitive empirical performance}: We evaluate the performance of ERM-NU on synthetic datasets and five benchmark real-world datasets.
-Despite its simplicity, NU demonstrates strong performance and improves on existing methods on some large-scale datasets such as TerraInc and DomainNet. \item {\bf We provide theoretical guarantees} when applying ERM-NU to domain generalization tasks: We show that even training with infinite data from in-domain (ID) tasks, ERM with weight decay may perform worse than random guessing on out-of-domain (OOD) tasks, while ERM with bounded rank (corresponding to ERM-NU) can guarantee 100\% test accuracy on the out-of-domain task. \item {\bf Nuclear norm regularization (NU) is simple, efficient and broadly applicable}: NU is computationally efficient as it does not require annotations from training domains.
+Despite its simplicity, NU demonstrates strong performance and improves on existing methods on some large-scale datasets such as TerraInc and DomainNet. \item {\bf We provide theoretical insights} when applying ERM-NU to domain generalization tasks: We show that even training with infinite data from in-domain (ID) tasks on a specific data distribution, ERM with weight decay may perform worse than random guessing on out-of-domain (OOD) tasks, while ERM with bounded rank (corresponding to ERM-NU) can guarantee 100\% test accuracy on the out-of-domain task. \item {\bf Nuclear norm regularization (NU) is simple, efficient, and broadly applicable}: NU is computationally efficient as it does not require annotations from training domains.
 As a regularization, NU is also potentially orthogonal to other methods that are based on ERM: we get a consistent improvement of NU on ERM, Mixup~\cite{yan2020improve} and SWAD~\cite{cha2021swad} as baselines. \end{itemize}